kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 With all this complexity, the library approach is the most feasible in a single release time frame, and aligns better with the current Kubernetes architecture.

+#### Downsides/Problems

+##### Expanding Scheduler Scope
+This approach expands the role of the Kubernetes default scheduler to also schedule PVCs, and not just Pods.
+This breaks some fundamental design assumptions in the scheduler, primarily that if `Pod.Spec.NodeName` is set, then the Pod is scheduled.
+Users can set the `NodeName` field directly, and controllers like DaemonSets also currently bypass the scheduler.

+For this approach to be fully functional, we need to change the scheduling criteria to also include unbound PVCs.

+TODO: details

+A general extension mechanism is needed to support scheduling and binding other objects in the future.

+##### Impact on Custom Schedulers
+This approach is going to make it harder to run custom schedulers, controllers and operators if you use PVCs and PVs.
+This adds a requirement to schedulers that they also need to make the PV binding decision.

+There are a few ways to mitigate the impact:
+* Custom schedulers could be implemented through the scheduler extender interface.
+This allows the default scheduler to be run in addition to the custom scheduling logic.
+* The new code for this implementation will be packaged as a library to make it easier for custom schedulers to include in their own implementation.
+* Ample notice of feature/behavioral deprecation will be given, with at least the amount of time defined in the Kubernetes deprecation policy.

+In general, many advanced scheduling features have been added into the default scheduler, such that it is becoming more difficult to run custom schedulers with the new features.

+##### HA Master Upgrades
+HA masters adds a bit of complexity to this design because the active scheduler process and active controller-manager (PV controller) process can be on different nodes.
+That means during an HA master upgrade, the scheduler and controller-manager can be on different versions.

+The scenario where the scheduler is newer than the PV controller is fine.
+PV binding will not be delayed and in successful scenarios, all PVCs will be bound before coming to the scheduler.

+However, if the PV controller is newer than the scheduler, then PV binding will be delayed, and the scheduler does not have the logic to choose and prebind PVs.
+That will cause PVCs to remain unbound and the Pod will remain unschedulable.

+TODO: One way to solve this is to have some new mechanism to feature gate system components based on versions.
+That way, the new feature is not turned on until all dependencies are at the required versions.

+For alpha, this is not concerning, but it needs to be solved by GA when the new functionality is enabled by default.

 #### Other Alternatives Considered

 ##### One scheduler function